-4. Pre-validation activities
+4. PRE-VALIDATION ACTIVITIES

 The focus of pre-validation is to document and describe the raw milk product characteristics and processes that will be validated against.
-For cheese this includes clearly identifying the:
+This includes clearly identifying the

 - cheese classification - cheese production processes - physico-chemical characteristics of the cheese - maturation/ripening conditions to produce a cheese of the required characteristics